 Pet ownership comes with many ups and downs.
 One of those downs can be dealing with injuries and wounds.
-One important thing to keep on hand at all times is a pet first aid kit with necessary materials.
-Bandages, gauze and an antiseptic cleaning solution are just a few examples.
+One important thing to keep on hand at all times is a pet first aid kit with the necessary materials.
+Bandages, gauze, and an antiseptic cleaning solution are just a few examples.

 Since this is an extremely potent antiseptic, you must dilute it with water before applying it to your pets’ skin.
 Betadine has a dark brown color, and you add water to it until it appears to be the color of iced-tea.
 If you apply this without diluting it, you will damage the tissue around your dogs’ wound.